-Use the following steps in the WebSphere Application Server Administrative Console to configure the JSF implementation of the ISAMESSOIMSConfig application.
+Use the following steps in the WebSphere Application Server Administrative Console to configure the JSF implementation of the ISAMESSOIMSConfig and ISAMESSOIMS applications.

-- In the administrative console, click Applications > Application Types > WebSphere Enterprise Applications. - 2.
-Click ISAMESSOIMSConfig. - 3.
-Under Web Module Properties, click JSP and JSF Options. - 4.
-For JSF Implementation, select SunRI1.2. - 5.
-Save the changes to the master configuration. - 6.
+- 1. In the administrative console, click Applications > Application Types > WebSphere Enterprise Applications. - 2.
+Repeat the following steps for ISAMESSOIMSConfig and ISAMESSOIMS. - a.
+Select the application. - b.
+Under Web Module Properties, click JSP and JSF Options. - c.
+For JSF Implementation, select SunRI1.2. - d.
+Save the changes to the master configuration. - e.
 Restart the WebSphere Application Server profile.